 Burns and scalds are serious risks in the hospitality industry and accounts for many serious injuries.

-The first level of burn is known as a first-degree burn (superficial burn).
-These are generally caused by mild sunburn which only affects the outer layer of skin.
+A first-degree burn is a superficial burn which only affects the outer layer of skin, such as a mild sunburn.
 In this scenario, your burn site may be:

 Blisters generally are not present with first-degree burns.

-Second-degree burns (partial thickness) are the next level, which are often caused by scalds from hot liquids (like boiling water, steam, or oil heated for cooking), flames or when you touch hot objects.
+Second-degree burns are often caused by scalds from hot liquids (such as boiling water, steam, or oil heated for cooking), flames or when you touch hot objects.
 The burn site will appear:

 - wet and shiny